einaraz/PartitioningMethods/README.md

 ---
 ## Description

-1. Performs quality control and pre-processing of high frequency eddy-covariance data
+1. Performs quality control and pre-processing of high-frequency eddy-covariance data
    - Check for physically realistic values
    - Detection of outliers
    - Rotation of coordinates